nextcloud/integration_openai/README.md

 It also implements

-* A Translation provider (using OpenAI's gpt-3.5-turbo)
+* A Translation provider (using any available language model)
 * A SpeechToText provider (using Whisper)

 Instead of connecting to the OpenAI API for these, you can also connect to a self-hosted [LocalAI](https://localai.io) instance.